zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 - create a virtual environment (optional). let's say the virtual environment's name is "creditcardproject". `virtualenv creditcardproject` (optional)
 - activate the virtualevn `source creditcardproject/bin/activate` (optional)
 - clone the github repository `git@github.com:zjgcainiao/ML_CreditCardDefaultPrediction.git`
-- on the terminal (Mac OS), navigate to the current project folder. it should look like `xxx-MacBook-Pro:ML_CreditCardDefaultPrediction:(username)$ `.
+- on the terminal (Mac OS), navigate to the current project folder. it should look like `xxx-MacBook-Pro:ML_CreditCardDefaultPrediction:(username)$:`.
 - install libraries `pip install -r requirements.txt`
 - create a mysql database locally or remotely.
-- make a copy of .env.example. rename it to .env.
+- make a copy of `.env.example` rename it to `.env`.
-- modify the parameters in the .env file based on the database configuration.
+- modify the parameters in the `.env` file based on the database configuration.
 - create the data table in Mysql DB by typing in the terminal `python upload_csv_to_mysql_scripts.py`
 - create mysql table using create_mysql_table.sql
 - the data is located at static/csv/cleaned_creditcard.csv